hlulanij/open-source-tracker/assignment_10/SPECIFICATION.md

-# Assignment 10 – System Specification Document
+# System Specification Document

 ## 📌 Project Title
-Open Source Tracker
+**Open Source Tracker System**

-## 🌐 Domain Description
+## 🌍 Domain Description
-This project falls within the domain of software engineering, developer productivity, and data visualization.
-It focuses on helping developers track and analyze their contributions to open-source projects in a meaningful, structured way.
+This system falls under the **Software Development** and **Developer Productivity** domains.
+It helps individual developers and contributors track their open-source contributions across various repositories.

-## 🚩 Problem Statement
+## ❓ Problem Statement
-Open-source contributors often struggle to visualize and quantify their impact over time.
-While platforms like GitHub provide statistics, there is a lack of personalized tools to track specific contributions, understand commit patterns, and reflect on personal growth as a developer.
+Many students and aspiring developers contribute to open-source projects but lack a centralized way to track, measure, or reflect on their work.
+This makes it difficult to showcase contributions when applying for internships, jobs, or funding opportunities.

-## 🎯 Purpose and Scope of the System
+## 🎯 Objectives
-The purpose of this system is to:
-- Track contributions (commits) made by a user to various repositories.
+- Provide users with a profile to log contributions.
-- Summarize contribution history per project and overall.
-- Offer simple visual and textual summaries.
+- Automatically track contributions (commits, repositories).
+- Summarize statistics (e.g., most active days, repos contributed to).
+- Enable users to update their profile.
-- Help developers reflect on their activity and improve contribution habits.
+- Store and retrieve contribution history efficiently.

-**Scope includes:**
-- Tracking repositories and commits.
-- Storing user contribution data.
-- Providing summary statistics and potential graphs.
-- Easy access to a user’s development history.

-**Scope excludes:**
-- Real-time syncing with GitHub API (handled manually or simulated).
-- Deep analytics or ML-based suggestions.
-- Team management and collaborative features.

-## 👩‍💻 Individual Scope and Feasibility
+## 🧍 Individual Scope
-The scope is limited to a single-user use case for simplicity.
-The system will be implemented using Markdown documentation, class diagrams (Mermaid.js), and basic data organization.
-There are no external dependencies, making it suitable for academic purposes.

-**Feasibility Justification:**
-- The system does not require complex infrastructure.
-- No backend or database integration is needed at this stage.
+This system is a **solo-developed** mini-tracker aimed at helping students visualize and manage their GitHub contributions without needing to access or connect to the GitHub API.

+### Features Implemented:
+- Class diagram defining `User`, `Contribution`, `Repository`, `Commit`, and `Tracker` entities.
+- Internal structure to log and display contribution data.
+- Designed with expandability and offline usage in mind.

+## ✅ Justification (Feasibility)
+- Does not rely on external APIs or live GitHub integration, so it works offline.
+- Simple data models allow for easy simulation or manual entry of contributions.
+- Designed with learning goals in mind (data structures, class design, GitHub documentation, and diagramming).

+---